-Our mission is to educate and train the next generation of leaders and innovators in pharmaceutical sciences research; to provide a strong education in foundational sciences for students in the doctor of pharmacy (PharmD) program; to discover and develop tools and strategies for prevention, detection, and cure of human disease; and to use our collective expertise to engage and educate the public to promote health and better understanding of pharmaceutical agents.
+Our research mission is to educate and train the next generation of leaders and innovators in pharmaceutical sciences research to discover and develop tools and strategies for prevention, detection, and cure of human disease.